Rubén Albarrán: Other artistic projects

 In 2011, together with Ofelia Medina he made the theatrical performance El placer de nuestra lengua, consisting of a histrionic montage with erotic poetry.
 The work had performances in Mexico, the United States and Spain.

 Aesthetics

 Albarrán performing in the 2022 Festival Internacional Cervantino.

-Albarrán is distinguished for being an artist with a unique aesthetic.
-As frontman of Café Tacvba he experimented in the creation of temporary characters, and always shows an energetic attitude in his performances.
+Albarrán is described as having a unique aesthetic.
+As frontman of Café Tacvba, he experimented in the creation of temporary characters, and his performances feature an energetic attitude.

 Alter egos

 Albarrán's constant change of names is due to the creation of characters or alter egos.
 The singer has declared that he does it to "breathe fresh air" and free himself from "being Rubén".
 In an interview in the Argentine music magazine Los Inrockuptibles he mentions the origin of his constant name changes: "Sometimes I regret [being Rubén Albarrán] and other times I take it as a game.
 On one hand, I free myself from the weight of being Rubén, and on the other, it's a breath of fresh air – besides, in short, it's therapeutic for me."

 In the era of the formation of Café Tacvba, Albarrán already was experimenting with his attire.
 In the words of Joselo when he spoke of it for the first time, "Rubén was on that occasion with a white hat and a bag, and it was a strange and interesting thing, because no vocalist saw themselves like that, they all like rockers, but not him."